Get an annual AARP membership for only $9. Offer ends 12/11.

 Please enter a valid zip

-If you are looking into senior home care for yourself or a loved one, the cost is typically a primary consideration.
+Cost is typically a primary consideration if you are looking into senior home care for yourself or a loved one.
 While home care can be more affordable than assisted living facilities, nursing homes, and other types of care options, the exact costs will depend on various factors, including the health needs of the individual receiving care.
 Another primary factor is the individual (or individuals) hired to provide this formal in-home care, with two primary types of professional in-home care — housekeeping and health.

 Types of In-Home Care for Seniors

-The broad area of home care refers to two specific types of services — home care and home healthcare.
+The broad area of home care refers to two specific types of services — home care and homemaker.

-Home care aides provide help with certain daily living tasks, such as housekeeping, shopping, cleaning, and preparing meals.
+Homemaker services help with select daily living tasks such as housekeeping, shopping, cleaning, and preparing meals.
 They also can provide companionship for seniors, which is a vital aspect of ensuring older adults can remain in their homes and that they can remain emotionally well while they age.

 On the other hand, home health aides typically handle more personal duties, such as bathing and grooming, and they may provide certain health-related services like assisting with medications, wound care, and vital sign monitoring.